psam21/cb/docs/sign-up.md

 **Implementation**:
 - Use same Zustand persist middleware as sign-in (existing pattern)
-- Store only non-sensitive user data in localStorage
+- Store only non-sensitive user data in localStorage (pubkey, npub, profile)
-- Store nsec in AuthState (excluded from partialize function)
+- Store nsec in AuthState temporarily (excluded from partialize function, in-memory only)
+- nsec cleared from memory after sign-up completion
-- After successful sign-up, user MUST either:
+- After successful sign-up, user MUST:
-  1. Download backup file (contains nsec) for manual storage, OR
+  1. Download plain text backup file (contains nsec) for manual storage, AND
-  2. Import nsec into browser extension immediately
-- If user loses backup file AND clears browser data, they lose access permanently
+  2. Secure the backup file in a password manager, encrypted drive, etc.
+- To sign in later, user must use browser extension or import backup file

 **Security**:
-- No encryption needed (nsec never stored in browser)
+- No encryption needed (nsec never stored in browser storage)
+- nsec exists in memory only during sign-up flow
+- Plain text backup file (user responsible for securing it)
-- Same storage pattern as existing sign-in flow
+- Same storage pattern as existing sign-in flow for profile data
-- User responsible for securing backup file

 ### 3. Profile Creation (Kind 0 Event)